Energinet-DataHub/opengeh-python-packages/source/spark_sql_migrations/README.md

 The `current step` is executed when there are missing schemas or tables in the Catalog, based on the `schema_config` field in the
 `SparkSqlMigrationsConfiguration` class.

+The current state process only applies for workspaces using hive metastore and not unity catalog.

 ## SQL Script format